Susan Margolis Stillman

 I am especially close with my little sister, who is a talented writer currently on hiatus (she “lost her muse,” she muses.)
-After our mother died two years ago, I seemed to be spouting all of my insightful wisdom in the form of “Let me tell you something…” which me and my sister found endlessly amusing.
+After our mother died in 2013, I seemed to be spouting all of my insightful wisdom in the form of “Let me tell you something…” which me and my sister found endlessly amusing.
 As does my husband.
 Since they are the closest recipients of my regular commentary, they serve as my editors in this venture.
 Their wit, intellect, and the ability to be inside of my head are invaluable for this purpose (and many others too.)
 The two of them say, “Watch out; she’s dropping a wisdom bomb on us.”

 I hope you agree it’s wisdom dropping on you, and not just droppings.